Guide To Effective Cross-Browser Testing

 Not every website or web application project needs to be tested in every browser under the sun.
-By taking a hard look at existing analytics or the target audience of the project it is often possible to reduce the number of browser you will need to support.
+By taking a hard look at existing analytics or the target audience of the project it is often possible to reduce the number of browsers you will need to support.
 A website targeted at web professionals for example does not necessarily need support for Internet Explorer 6 while a website targeted at Windows XP users should definitely work in IE 6.

-Moreover it is not necessary to test the same browser on different operating systems!
+Moreover, it is not necessary to test the same browser on different operating systems!
 If a website works in Google Chrome on Windows it will most likely work just as well in Google Chrome on macOS.
 This does not hold true if you go for pixel perfect because there can be slight differences in things like font rendering.

 Test for responsiveness!

-While testing for all desktop browsers maybe within your reach it is impossible to test for each and every mobile device out there.
-With iOS, Android and Windows Phone there are just so many options!
+While testing for all desktop browsers may be within your reach it is impossible to test for each and every mobile device out there.
+With iOS, Android, and Windows Phone there are just so many options!
 What you can do instead is testing for responsiveness (What is that?).
 To do this efficiently follow these 4 guidelines:

 - Select only a few (maybe 4) different devices for testing